Simon Schwendener: Early life and education

+Career

-the University of Munich, and in 1867 a professor of botany and director of the Botanical Gardens in Basel.
-In 1877 he succeeded Wilhelm Hofmeister (1824–1877) as professor of botany at the University of Tübingen, and from 1878 until his retirement in 1910, Schwendener was a professor at the University of Berlin.
+In 1860, he became a professor of botany at the Ludwig-Maximilians-Universität München, and in 1867 a professor of botany and director of the Botanical Gardens in Basel.
+In 1877, he succeeded Wilhelm Hofmeister (1824–1877) as professor of botany at the University of Tübingen, and from 1878 until his retirement in 1910, Schwendener was a professor at the Friedrich Wilhelm University of Berlin.

-Simon Schwendener is remembered for his investigations of plant anatomy and physiology, being interested in the inter-relationship between a plant's construction and its functionality.
+Simon Schwendener is remembered for his investigations of plant anatomy and physiology, being interested in the interrelationship between a plant's construction and its functionality.
 He took a mechanistic approach to his botanical studies, believing that a plant's anatomical structure conformed to principles of mechanics.
-He conducted extensive research on the mechanics of sap ascent, the construction of a leaf's pulvinus, the positioning of a plants' leaves, and the inner-workings between stomata and its guard cells.
+He conducted extensive research on the mechanics of sap ascent, the construction of a leaf's pulvinus, the positioning of a plant's leaves, and the inner-workings between stomata and its guard cells.
+He also used disk stacking to create a model for phyllotaxis in plants, and established the discipline of plant biomechanics.

-In 1867 Schwendener announced to the scientific world his hypothesis that lichen was formed by two separate organisms, a fungus and an alga.
+In 1867, Schwendener announced to the scientific world his hypothesis that lichen was formed by two separate organisms, a fungus and an alga.
 At the time his theory was largely rejected, but it was afterwards proven to be factual.
 During his long career he had several renowned students and assistants, including Carl Correns, Gottlieb Haberlandt, Eduard Jahn, Richard Kolkwitz, Emil Heinricher, Max Westermaier, Georg Volkens and Otto Heinrich Warburg.